 Rules of origin are used to determine the "nationality" of goods traded in international commerce.
 Yet there is no internationally agreed upon rules of origin.
-Each countries or each jurisdiction that administers a regional trade agreement-the NAFTA and the EU, for example-have presently established their own rules of origin.
-Rules of origin are divided into two categories: 1) rules relating to preferential treatment, and (2) those relating to non-preferential treatment.
+Each countries or each jurisdiction that administers a regional trade agreement - e.g. the NAFTA and the EU - have presently established their own rules of origin.
+Rules of origin are divided into two categories, i.e. (i) rules relating to preferential treatment and (ii) those relating to non-preferential treatment.
 The former is divisible into rules on general preferential treatment for developing countries and those relating to regional trade agreements (see Figure 9-1).